 Good access to general practice is an important element of the quality of care.
 The GP Patient Survey gives patients the opportunity to feed back about their experiences of their GP practice and other local NHS services, and answer questions on a range of issues such as access to services.

 GP Patient Survey respondents were asked, “Generally, how easy is it to get through to someone at your GP practice on the phone?”.
-The majority of patients found it easy (‘very easy’ or ‘fairly easy’), however this proportion fell from 81% in 2012 to 65% in 2020.
-The proportion of patients who found it ‘not at all easy’ to get through to someone at their GP practice on the phone increased from 5% to 13% over the same time period.
+The majority of patients found it easy (‘very easy’ or ‘fairly easy’), however this proportion fell from 81% in 2012 to 65% in 2020, increasing slightly to 68% in 2021.
+The proportion of patients who found it ‘not at all easy’ to get through to someone at their GP practice on the phone increased from 5% to 13% over the same time period, before falling slightly to 12% in 2021.
 People who responded ‘haven’t tried’ have been excluded for comparison purposes.

 Since 2018, GP Patient Survey respondents have been asked “How easy is it to use your GP practice’s website to look for information or access services?”.
-Between 2018 and 2020, the proportion of patients who found it ‘very easy’ or ‘fairly easy’ decreased slightly from 78% to 76%.
-The proportion of patients who found it ‘not at all easy’ remained roughly constant at 7%, while the proportion of patients who said it was ‘not very easy’ increased slightly from 15% to 17%.
+Between 2018 and 2021, the proportion of patients who found it ‘very easy’ or ‘fairly easy’ decreased slightly from 78% to 75%.
+The proportion of patients who found it ‘not at all easy’ remained constant at 7%, while the proportion who said it was ‘not very easy’ increased slightly from 15% to 17%.
 People who responded ‘haven’t tried’ have been excluded for comparison purposes.

 Enabling patients to see or speak to the GP they prefer is important for continuity of care, and evidence suggests that it can lead to more satisfied patients and clinicians, reduce costs and result in better health outcomes.